 3. But there is no way I can get enough sleep and meet my billable hours requirement.

 If this is true, then you’re probably working for the wrong law firm.
 Find a firm that values doing excellent work on time, not filling a billable-hours quota by doing busy work.

 4. To get more sleep, I would have to sacrifice family time or some other personal priority.

 This is the toughest one.
 The reality for many of us is that spending more time sleeping would mean no time for coaching our kid’s soccer team, meeting friends after work, exercising, reading, doing a hobby, etc. We don’t want to be robots who do nothing but work, eat, and sleep.

 But I’m not necessarily saying you need to sleep more (although you probably do).
 I’m proposing a change in your mindset.
 Lawyers and other professionals would improve their job performance—and make clients happier—by thinking less like assembly-line workers and more like professional athletes.

-Zach Wolfe (firstname.lastname@example.org) is a Dallas Cowboys fan who handles non-compete and trade secret litigation.
-His firm Fleckman & McGlynn, PLLC has offices in Houston, Austin, and The Woodlands.
+Zach Wolfe (firstname.lastname@example.org) is a Dallas Cowboys fan who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.

 These are his opinions, not the opinions of his firm or clients.
 Citations to Tom Brady do not reflect endorsement of the New England Patriots, although a team that wins that many Super Bowls in the salary-cap era deserves a little grudging respect.